LuisLuii/FastAPIQuickCRUD/README.md

     ```

     - argument:

-        - db_model: Sqlalchemy Schema
+        - db_model: ```Declarative Base Class```

-        - crud_methods: CRUD api
+        - crud_methods: ```CrudMethods```

-        - example
+            - examples

-            - crud_methods: build the curd method

-                - FASTCRUD supports these crud method(`CrudMethods`)

-                    - FIND_ONE
+              - CrudMethods.FIND_ONE
-                    - FIND_MANY
+              - CrudMethods.FIND_MANY
-                    - UPDATE_ONE
+              - CrudMethods.UPDATE_ONE
-                    - UPDATE_MANY
+              - CrudMethods.UPDATE_MANY
-                    - PATCH_ONE
+              - CrudMethods.PATCH_ONE
-                    - PATCH_MANY
+              - CrudMethods.PATCH_MANY
-                    - UPSERT_ONE
+              - CrudMethods.UPSERT_ONE
-                    - UPSERT_MANY
+              - CrudMethods.UPSERT_MANY
-                    - DELETE_ONE
+              - CrudMethods.DELETE_ONE
-                    - DELETE_MANY
+              - CrudMethods.DELETE_MANY
-                    - POST_REDIRECT_GET
+              - CrudMethods.POST_REDIRECT_GET

-        - exclude_columns: Same columns will not be operation (if the column is nullable or has default value)
+        - exclude_columns: set the columns that not to be operated but the columns should nullable or set the default value)

 6. user CrudRouter to register API